MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 1. Review the response from GitHub Copilot Agent.

-    Identify three or more suggested improvements that you'ld like to implement.
+    Identify three or more suggested improvements that you'd like to implement.

 1. Create a prompt that describes the improvements that you want to implement.